kiwi0fruit/jats/README.md

 ### 11.8 FZA1: Hypothesis for 7 axes of independent variation in factorized traits space

 Previously there was made a hypothesis that 8 Reinin-Khizhnyak axes (or 8 Abstracted Khizhnyak axes) might be axes of independent variation in factorized traits space.
 But I'm of opinion (based on almost ready model fitted to the Socionics database of \~10000 surveys) that it's not the case.
-More likely that it would be **Factorized Axes 1 (FZA1)**:
+More likely that it would be **Factorized Axes 1 / FZA1** (or FZA2 / FZA3):

 * To summ up briefly in old terms:
   * FZA1: (1) PE=−JI, (2) JE=−PI, (3) N=−S, (4a) T=−F, (5a) EAd=−IBg, (6a) EBg=−IAd, (7a) U (neUroticism),